fferflo/einx/docs/source/gettingstarted/tutorial_ops.rst

        # Input: x has shape "a b c", axis is (1, 2)
        x = np.sum(x, axis=axis[1])
        x = np.flip(x, axis=axis[0])
-       # Output: x has shape "b"
+       # Output: x has shape "a b"
        return x

    einx.vmap_with_axis("(a [b c]) -> (a [b])", x, op=op, a=2, b=3, c=4)